North-West-Wind/cls/README.md

 pkill cls
 ```

-## Inspiration
+## Motivation
 I was using another soundboard - [Soundux](https://github.com/Soundux/Soundux).
 It was a solid program, until everyone wants to switch to Wayland.
 Due to Soundux being Electron-based, global hotkeys doesn't work on Wayland.

 I would wait for them to add support for that, if it weren't for them going through a major rewrite.
 From the [progress page](https://github.com/Soundux/Soundux/issues/591), it hasn't been updated for like 2 years.
 Therefore, I took it as a challenge to write my own soundboard (and also learn Rust).

-That's why this soundboard is structured like Soundux, except a bunch of missing features, such as passthrough.
+That's why this soundboard is structured like Soundux, except a bunch of missing features, such as passthrough, which I probably won't implement.